Researches-Org/sortable_challenge/README.md

 * Find listings that have the exact product term (mode/family).
 * Find listings that have the product term (model/family) without spaces.
 * Find listings that have all the terms of the product term (model/family), when the product term has white spaces.

+When a product term (model/family) has no spaces, to try to maximize the number of matches, the algorithm generate two sub-terms of the term for each position p from 1 to term.length() - 3, each two sub-terms are the substrings from 0 to index p and from index p + 1 to the end.
+Each sub-term will have at least two characters.
+Then, the algorithm finds all listings that contains each of these two sub-terms.
+For instance, the term DWFWE will have the following two sub-terms, and for each pair the algorithm will try to find the listings.

+* DW and FWE
+* DWF and WE

 At the end, the file results.txt is generated with all the results objects.
 Only products that have been matched to some listing are presented in the results.txt file.